emsommers/OpenRefine/README.md

 ## Create a custom facet
 * To facet multiple columns at once (e.g. subject terms spread out over multiple columns)

-Select first subject column:
+Select first subject column then
 `Facet > Custom Text Facet`

 Expression:

 `[cells.Subject1.value, cells.Subject2.value, cells.Subject3.value]`

-where `'Subject1'` = column name
+where `Subject1` = column name

 If column name has spaces, put it into brackets and remove . before cells, like so: